-The research was conducted rigorously in accordance with the protocol to enhance the dependability of the data and analysis and ensure transparency of methods.
-Audio recording of the interviews and use of an interview guide and professional transcriber ensured the findings were relevant to the research question and represented the participants' views.
-Three other researchers independently analysed a proportion of the scripts.
-The codes, subthemes and themes were then discussed and agreed to enhance credibility.
-Consolidated criteria for reporting qualitative research (COREQ) (Tong, Sainsbury, & Craig, 2007) were used (See Appendix S1), and the method is reported accurately and commonalities with other studies discussed to enable consideration of confirmability and transferability.
+211 The research was conducted rigorously in accordance with the protocol to enhance the

+- dependability of the data and analysis and ensure transparency of methods.
+Audio recording of the - 213 interviews and use of an interview guide and professional transcriber ensured the findings were - relevant to the research question and represented the participants' views.
+Three other researchers - independently analysed a proportion of the scripts.
+The codes, subthemes and themes were then - 216 discussed and agreed to enhance credibility.
+Consolidated criteria for reporting qualitative research - 217 (COREQ) (Tong et al. 2007) were used (See Supplementary File 1), the method is reported - accurately and commonalities with other studies discussed to enable consideration of confirmability - and transferability. - 220